-Unlike Brown, Green Hair and Red Slime Algae, which (frequently) grow in your tank whether you like it or not, Coralline Algae must be physically brought into your tank in order for it to reproduce and... populate the various surfaces.
-Coralline Algae can be introduced to your tank by installing:
+Unlike brown, green hair, and red slime algae, all of which frequently grow in an aquarium whether you like it or not, coralline algae must be physically brought into the aquarium for it to reproduce and populate the various surfaces.

 Coralline Algae Lighting

-So what type of lighting is best?
+What type of lighting is best?
 There is no single answer.
-Some types of Coralline will grow better under certain lighting while other types will grow better under a different lighting.
-For the most part, it seems that Coralline will grow under minimal reef type lighting (our Corallines do well under 1.6 watts per gallon of a combination of 10000K and Actinic Blue).
-In his Coralline Algae Propagation Research Page, Leroy at GARF states that: "Lighting the live rock grow out tank with 2 Triton 40 watt bulbs to each Blue Moon 40 watt bulb has produced the fastest growth of Coraline algae."Continue to 3 of 4 below.
+Some types of coralline algae will grow better under certain lighting, while other types will grow better under different lighting.
+For the most part, it seems that coralline will grow under minimal reef type lighting.

 Coralline Algae Water Chemistry

-While lighting is important, maintaining excellent water quality may actually be the biggest factor in growing a good crop of Coralline.
-Like hard corals, Coralline Algae is calcareous by nature, requiring many of the same things corals do in order to flourish:
+While lighting is important, maintaining excellent water quality might be the biggest factor in growing a good crop of coralline algae.
+Like hard corals, coralline algae growth is calcareous by nature, requiring many of the same things coral does to flourish:

-Many aquarists have found that performing regular water changes will keep... the phosphate and nitrate levels in check as well as keeping the calcium, alkalinity and strontium at or near their optimum levels.
-Others have found that using Mangroves in their systems has been a simple and inexpensive method for reducing nitrates and phosphates and that using calcium and strontium additives produces the same or better results without the constant expense of sea salts and RO/DI water required for water changes.
+Many aquarists have found that performing regular water changes will keep the phosphate and nitrate levels in check, as well as keeping the calcium, alkalinity, and strontium at or near optimum levels.
+Using mangroves can also be a simple and inexpensive method for reducing nitrate and phosphate, and using calcium and strontium additives produces the same or better results without the constant expense of sea salts and RO/DI water required for water changes.
 Additionally, many aquarists have also found that using a good protein skimmer goes a long ways towards controlling nitrate and phosphate.

 Causes of Disappearing Coralline Algae

-Once they have established a healthy Coralline population in their tanks, many aquarists are puzzled by what appears to be a constant reduction in their Coralline colonies.
-Since their water quality (see above) is being kept at the optimum level, what could be the cause?
+Once they have established a healthy coralline algae population in the aquarium, many aquarists are puzzled by what appears to be a constant reduction in their coralline algae colonies.
+If the water quality is being kept at the optimum level, what could be the cause?
 Some possibilities are:

-Spending some time watching your tank critters at work will probably reveal which of them is attacking your coralline algae growth.
+Spending some time watching your tank critters at work will reveal which of them is attacking your coralline algae growth.
 As long as the coralline algae is growing faster than the critters are consuming it, you will be providing food for them and maintaining a healthy aquarium.